8 Best Music Streaming Services (2026 Comparison)

 And IDAGIO knows what its audience wants.
 Aside from a curated track list of millions of classical pieces, there are a few other features classical music connoisseurs will appreciate in a streaming service.

 First off, there are the discovery features.
-Here’s the thing: You can listen to classical music on other streaming services like Apple Music and Spotify—if you can find them.
+Here’s the thing: You can listen to classical music on other streaming services like Apple Music and Spotify.
+If you can find them.
 But finding them is easier said than done on these mainstream platforms.

 Why?
 Metadata.
 You see, searching for popular music usually requires only a handful of metadata.
 The artist, song, and the album is pretty much all you need to find what you’re looking for.